-We instead draw inspiration from real-time rendering, where the \emph{split sum} approximation~\cite{Karis2013} is a popular, very efficient method for all-frequency image based lighting.
-Here, the lighting integral from Equation~\ref{eq:ibl} is separated into two terms: {
+We instead draw inspiration from real-time rendering, where the \emph{split sum} approximation~\cite{Karis2013} is a popular, efficient method for all-frequency image based lighting.
+Here, the lighting integral from Equation~\ref{eq:ibl} is approximated as: {

 } The first term represents the integral of the specular BSDF with a solid white environment light.
 It only depends on the parameters $\cos\theta = \omega_i \cdot \mathbf{n}$ and the roughness $r$ of the BSDF, and can be precomputed and stored in a 2D lookup texture.
 The second term represents the integral of the incoming radiance with the specular NDF, $D$.
 Following Karis~\cite{Karis2013}, this term is also pre-integrated and represented by a filtered cubemap.
-In each mip-level, the environment map is integrated against $D$ for a fixed roughness value (increased roughness at smaller mips).
+In each mip-level, the environment map is integrated against $D$ for a fixed roughness value (increased roughness at coarser mips).

 The split sum approach is popular for its modest runtime cost, using only two texture lookups: query the 2D lookup texture representing the first term based on $(r, \cos\theta)$ and the mip pyramid at level $r$, in direction $\omega_o$.
 This should be compared to evaluating SG products with hundreds of lobes for each shading point.
 Furthermore, it uses the standard GGX parametrization, which means that we can relight our extracted models with different kinds of light sources (point, area lights etc.) and use our reconstructed materials with no modifications in most game engines and modeling tools.